getumbrel/umbrel/APPS.md

 git checkout btc-rpc-explorer
 ```

 2\.
 It's now time to decide an ID for our app.
 An app ID should only contain lowercase alphabets + dashes.
-Ideally it should be the name of the app. `btc-rpc-explorer` makes the perfect sense for our app, so we'll go with it.
+Ideally, it should be the name of the app. `btc-rpc-explorer` makes the perfect sense for our app, so let's go with it.

-We'll now switch to the apps directory and create a new directory for our app by the name of our chosen app ID.
+We'll now switch to the apps directory and create a new directory for our app by the name of our chosen app ID:

 ```sh
 cd apps